HiLab-git/PyMIC/docs/source/usage.ssl.rst

 .. note::

    The configuration items vary with different SSL methods.
 Please refer to the API of each built-in SSL method for details of the correspoinding configuration.
+   See  examples in `PyMIC_examples/seg_ssl/ <https://github.com/HiLab-git/PyMIC_examples/tree/main/seg_ssl/>`_.

 Built-in SSL Methods
 --------------------

-:mod:`pymic.net_run_ssl.ssl_abstract.SSLSegAgent` is the abstract class used for semi-supervised learning.
-The built-in SSL methods are child classes of  :mod:`SSLSegAgent`.
+:mod:`pymic.net_run.semi_sup.ssl_abstract.SSLSegAgent` is the abstract class used for semi-supervised learning.
+The built-in SSL methods are child classes of  `SSLSegAgent`.
-The available SSL methods implemnted in PyMIC are listed in :mod:`pymic.net_run_ssl.ssl_main.SSLMethodDict`, and they are:
+The available SSL methods implemnted in PyMIC are listed in `pymic.net_run.semi_sup.SSLMethodDict`, and they are:

 * ``EntropyMinimization``: (`NeurIPS 2005 <https://papers.nips.cc/paper/2004/file/96f2b50b5d3613adf9c27049b2a888c7-Paper.pdf>`_)